 What Can I Do To Fix Map/Route Errors?

-The first thing to do is find out if there is an updated map available for your device.
-Most navigation device makers charge a fee for map updates, but some offer one update for free.
-Some also offer free access to user-submitted map fixes.
-Review your user manual and contact your device manufacturer to learn the best way to update it.
+First, make sure your device maps are up to date.
+Some device makers charge fees for updates but also offer free access to user-submitted map fixes.
+Read your user manual and contact your device manufacturer to learn the best way to update it.

 This story was originally published in May 2011.
-We made minor text edits in November 2011.
+We updated it in October 2013.